Select a School

 4. Making progress on therapeutic and educational goal(s)

 *Students must demonstrate success in the above listed areas to be considered for classes at their home school building.
 Students must continue to meet these criteria to maintain their placement throughout the school year.
+All placement decisions are made through the IEP process.

 Home School Reintegration Process